Madilena/cypress-cucumber-heroku-app/readme.md

 ## Description
 * This project tests the Heroku Login Page.
 It uses behavior driven development testing with cucumber.
 * This regression suite is built on the assumption that the state of the heroku login page on 5/15/21 has all expected behavior.
 * I added a few test cases for the secure page to test logout and to demo how current infrastructure can support additional pages and their assertions.
+* Note, in test-id-12, the GitHub link's href is different from the url that the GitHub link redirects too.
+I'm not sure if that is expected behavior, so I would confirm

 ## Test Organization
 *  Test cases can be found in the feature files at 'cypress/integration/cucumber-test'